yusifsalam/hackintosh-desktop/README.md

 ### Status: Maintenance

+Two config files are provided - one for system with a dedicated GPU and another one for iGPU only.

-Compatibility is great, as the hardware closely resembles that of iMac 18,3.
+Compatibility is great, as the hardware closely resembles that of iMac 18,1 or 18,3.
 Onboard audio isn't configured, since I use a USB DAC.
 Wi-Fi and bluetooth are supported natively, so AirDrop and Continuity work out of the box.

 Currently running: